-The Kranzberg Family Foundation, a Supporting Foundation of the Jewish Federation of St. Louis, is accepting applications for its 2018 funding cycle from St. Louis area 501(c)(3) organizations and congregations.
-This year celebrates the 10th funding cycle for the Foundation.
+The Kranzberg Family Foundation, a Supporting Foundation of the Jewish Federation of St. Louis, is celebrating its 10th funding cycle for the Foundation.

 Established through a generous commitment from Ken Kranzberg, the Foundation’s purpose is to provide funds to benefit the Jewish community of St. Louis, specifically focused on the outreach to and engagement of future generations and creation of a vibrant, embracing, local Jewish community that will help retain and be attractive to young adults and families with young children.
 In addition, the Foundation remains receptive to receiving grant applications for core funding from organizations that specifically target the Next Generation.
 The Foundation also strongly encourages collaboration between community agencies and organizations.